 Like the tactic of using community forums, you shouldn’t use your answers in questions and answers site to self-promote your pages or sites all the time.

 The good part of doing this is that if you have a good cache of knowledge in the topics of your keywords, questions are a dime a dozen and, once you gather momentum, you’re going to get a flood of questions in your inbox.

-Of course that on most of these sites you can have a link to your website in your profile.
+Of course, on most of these sites, you can have a link to your website in your profile.
 Still, the trick is in finding questions to answers in which you can add inline links to your pages in your answers.

 Offer Your Content Pages as Assets for 3rd Party Pages